DonghaoWu/natural-events-tracker-doc/GoogleMap-NASA-API.md

     <img src="./assets/fe-p19-11.png" width=85%>
     </p>

-    - For develop purpose, you could add localhost:3000 temporarily.
+    - For develop purpose, you could add localhost:3000 temporarily to the website restrictions list.

     -----------------------------------------------------------------